Seahawks’ Russell Wilson was not ‘in favor’ of Brian Schottenheimer’s firing but trusts Pete Carroll

 Wilson also mentioned a desire to start faster in games, saying, “I think we should go score 24 points before the half.
 Like actually be like, ‘Let’s go, boom!
 Let’s get out ahead here.’ “

-The question as always, though, will be marrying a new offensive coordinator’s plan with the talent that Seattle has on hand.
+The question as always, though, will be marrying a new offensive coordinator’s plan with the talent that the Seahawks have on hand.

-Seattle’s top running backs — Chris Carson and Carlos Hyde — are free agents, as are two starting offensive linemen (guard Mike Iupati, center Ethan Pocic), tight ends Greg Olsen and Jacob Hollister and receiver David Moore.
-And Seattle has just one pick in the first 120 picks of the NFL draft due to the Jamal Adams trade.
+Their top running backs — Chris Carson and Carlos Hyde — are free agents, as are two starting offensive linemen (guard Mike Iupati, center Ethan Pocic), tight ends Greg Olsen and Jacob Hollister and receiver David Moore.
+And the Seahawks have just one pick in the first 120 picks of the NFL draft due to the Jamal Adams trade.

-What Seattle knows it has is Wilson — who in 2021 will be entering the second season of a four-year extension.
+What the Seahawks know it has is Wilson — who in 2021 will be entering the second season of a four-year extension.
 He will have a salary-cap number of $32 million, or 18% of the team’s cap, the highest percent estimated during his contract due in part because the cap may decrease to $175 million because of revenue losses related to COVID-19.

 “To be able to win 12 games, NFC West championship, that’s all great,” Wilson said.
 “To be able to throw a bunch of touchdowns, that’s all great.
 But the reason why we want to do this is to win championships.”